Restoration

 Maintenance is Preservation

-If you are planning a construction project for your home, the following pages of information will be helpful and important.
+If you are planning a home construction project, the following pages of information will be helpful and essential.
 From residential zoning to permits and inspections to variances, the City of Colorado Springs’ Regional Building Department has requirements that provide safeguards and a consistent approach to City codes and standards.
 When does a project require a building permit?
 When not?
-Property owners will find appropriate forms and contact information on the Regional Building Department site.
+Property owners can find the appropriate forms and contact information on the Regional Building Department’s website.

-The Zoning Code page on the Colorado Springs website has important zoning information that includes a map and chart that shows setbacks and maximum lot coverage as defined by the various residential zones.
+The Zoning Code page on the Colorado Springs website provides important zoning information, including a map and chart that show setbacks and maximum lot coverage as defined by the various residential zones.
 Since every property is within a zone district, click on SpringsView to find how your property is zoned.

 Overlay Zoning